MartinMa/WinTerminalTest/README.md

 This project is a proof-of-concept on how to observe changes to a screen buffer of a Windows terminal the "legacy way".

-This program opens a new terminal window at 80 by 25 (columns by rows), listens for console events and logs the data to the debugger output window of Visual Studio.
+This program opens a new terminal window at 80 by 25 (columns by rows), listens for console events and logs the data to
+ - the debugger output window of Visual Studio (Debug build)
+ - or the file `logfile.txt` in the current working directory (Release build).

 # Context
 The minimum supported client for Windows Pseudo Console (ConPTY) is Windows 10 October 2018 Update (version 1809),